RapidAI/Knowledge-QA-LLM/ROADMAP.md

 Before proceeding with feature development and strategy optimization, we need a standard evaluation process to ensure all the features and strategies we introduce are effective.

+Create testsets using any dataset with advanced models and Ragas, then validate solution effectiveness using basic models.

 ### Feature Development and Strategy Optimization

 1. BM25 Keyword Search